Little Europe: Five Micro-Countries

 On the opposite side of the Italian peninsula, just a few miles inland from the Adriatic coast, is another tiny nation that's entirely surrounded by Italy...San Marino.

-A thousand years ago, Italy was made up of dozens of independent little states like this one.
-Over the centuries, almost all of these mini-states disappeared from the map.
-First, Europe's dominant royal families snatched up the tiny territories, consolidating them into their vast kingdoms.
-Then, in the 19th century, the Italian unification movement consolidated virtually the entire Italian peninsula into the modern nation of Italy.
+A thousand years ago, Italy was made up of dozens of independent little states like this.
+Over the centuries, virtually all of them disappeared from the map.
+First, Europe's dominant royal families snatched up these tiny territories, and added them to their vast kingdoms.
+Then, in the 19th century, Italy’s unification movement consolidated virtually the entire Italian peninsula into the modern nation of Italy.

 Since the 1960s tourism has brought prosperity — and along with it streets of tacky shops.
 About half the country's economy is based on tourism.

 As in other tiny states, quirky laws and tax regulations are used to stoke the economy.
-As sales tax is about half that of surrounding Italy, shoppers have long come here for the savings.
+As sales tax is half what it is in surrounding Italy, shoppers have long come here for the savings.

 A modest stairway leads to the room from where the country is governed.
 Paintings remind legislators of its long history and the saint who's considered the father of this little nation.

-In about the year 300, Marino, a stone cutter from Croatia, fled persecution under the Roman Emperor.
-He took refuge here, on Monte Titano and decided to stay here to help the community of other fleeing Christians.
-Marino became a saint for his efforts, and to this day, he's the patron saint of this country to this day.
+In about the year 300, Marino, a stone cutter from present-day Croatia, fled persecution from the Roman Emperor.
+He found refuge here, on Monte Titano and decided to stay and help the community of other fleeing Christians.
+He was made a saint for his efforts, and remains the patron saint of this country to this day.

 Nestled between Switzerland and Austria, the Principality of Liechtenstein is defined by the mighty Alps to the east, the baby Rhine River to the west, and a stout fortress protecting the mouth of its valley to the south.
 This quirky remnant of medieval feudal politics is just about 62 square miles.
 It is truly land-locked, without a seaport, or even an airport.